hclsampleapps/kandy-cpaas2-sample-reactnative-ios/README.md

 Instructions to build the app

 1. Open the project folder(kandy_sample_reactnative_ios) in terminal.
-2. Run 'npm install' it will add all the node packages required.
+2. Run > npm install it will add all the node packages required.
 3. Then move to ios folder.
-4. Run 'pod install' it will add all the pods required.
+4. Run > pod install it will add all the pods required.
 4. Open RibbonSample.xcworkspace from Xcode or run react-native run-ios from terminal in root folder.
 5. Build and deploy the app.